-- If want to see the Clipboard panel, you can open it in the secondary panel (see page 143).
-However, this is not necessary to use the Cut/Paste function. - 2.
+- If want to see the Clipboard panel, you can open it in the secondary panel (see page 144 However, this is not necessary to use the Cut/Paste function. - 2.
 In the structure select the item after which the items from the clipboard should be placed. - 3.
-Either click Paste button on the toolbar (or press Ctrl+v or Command+v) to place the items after the selected item at the same indentation level, or press Ctrl+Shift+v (or Command+Shift+v on Mac) to place the items under the selected item (as the children). - If the cut item contains sub-items, these sub-item are pasted with their parent. - After Paste the clipboard is cleared. - The Paste operation can be undone (see page 154).
+Either click Paste button on the toolbar (or press Ctrl+v or Command+v) to place the items after the selected item at the same indentation level, or press Ctrl+Shift+v (or Command+Shift+v on Mac) to place the items under the selected item (as the children).

+If the cut item contains sub-items, these sub-item are pasted with their parent.
+After Paste the clipboard is cleared.